afratetlay/memory_game/README.md

 This project was developed using the [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub.

-To deploy PicFlip! to GitHub Pages from its [GitHub repository](https://github.com/afratetlay/memory_game), the following steps were taken:
+To deploy SuperHeros! to GitHub Pages from its [GitHub repository](https://github.com/afratetlay/memory_game), the following steps were taken:
 1. Log into GitHub.
-2. From the list of repositories on the screen, select **AJGreaves/picflip**.
+2. From the list of repositories on the screen, select **afratetlay/memory_game**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
 6. On selecting Master Branch the page is automatically refreshed, PicFlip! is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

-The PicFlip project made use of several branches for development, testing and bug fixing.
-The Master Branch has always been the one deployed to GitHUb Pages.
-When displaying the website life, the developer tries to keep the master branch to optimal code only.
-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ## Credits